abstractqqq/GodetteVNFramework/README.md

-# GodetteVN, A Visual Novel Framework for Godot Users
+# GodetteVN, A Visual Novel Framework on GD3.
+Not really updated anymore.

 ## MOVING TO GODOT4.
-I made so many embrassing mistakes when it comes to tweens in this version... ...
+I made so many newbie mistakes when designing this version.
+Will be remaking it in GD4, but most likely won't include rollback.

 ![Godette](/Showcases/show1.png)